DerSchmaik/opus-greennnet-python/README.md

 ## OPUS greenNet python API wrapper
-#### Disclaimer: This is my first ever published libary for python so it might be messy and i would not recommend using it for things that have to work reliably.
-However if you want to build your own libary or help me making mine better take a look at the last section of the readme where you can find some more information about the API behind the project.
+This library provides a simple and convenient way to interact with the OPUS SmartHome Gateway using Python.
+With this library, you can easily control your OPUS SmartHome devices and build your own custom applications.

+Please note that this is my first ever published library for Python, so there may be some rough edges.
+However, I encourage you to give it a try and provide feedback to help me improve it.

 ## Supported Devices
 ### Switch